Muting the Objection of Conscience and Creation

 Before one fully embraces the Calvinist system, they must first fall prey to the unstated presupposition that we must suspend our rational faculties and mute the objection of our consciences to simply accept by faith whatever God's Word says about how He governs.
 First of all, this is an impractical mission.
 Without our rational faculties we could not even understand Scripture, much less build a cohesive theological system.
 In order for Calvinists to suspend their rational faculties and mute the objection of conscience, they first must engage their rational faculties to come to that conclusion, and enlist the mandate of conscience to submit to the Word of God.
 Thus, the unstated presupposition of Calvinism is false based upon what Calvinists in fact do.
 Calvinism's conclusions so plainly contradict the testimony of nature and conscience that we must constantly be reminded by Calvinists like Bahnsen at the onset of their defense of their theological system that "God's ways aren't our ways" and we just need to accept Calvinist doctrine in spite of its apparent contradiction to self-evident truths.

-Is it not a sin to reason.
+It is not a sin to reason.
 "Come let us reason together, saith the Lord."
 It's as if Calvinists think that God made our bodies and the devil created our intellect and reason.
 No, we are to "love the Lord thy God with all thy mind."
+According to Romans 1, the conscience is a reliable source of truth, informing us about God's power and authority.

 What Calvinists Know vs. What Calvinists Believe